Back to blog

 • Measurement owner: keeps the KPI definitions honest and visible.

 Small teams can combine roles, but the responsibilities should not disappear.
 Clear ownership is what keeps transformation from becoming a scattered set of technology tasks.
+When the main opportunity is repeated cross-system work, the Workflow Automation Opportunity Finder can help separate automation candidates from process problems.

-Metrics That Prove the Strategy Is Working
+Metrics That Prove The Strategy Is Working

 Transformation metrics should connect to the outcome behind the initiative.
 Avoid measuring only activity, such as number of tools launched or meetings completed.
 Useful measures show whether the business is working differently.